-Why do we transport pets into Vermont from other shelters?
+Why do we transport pets into Vermont from other shelters in the US?

-A few facts on why we transport animals into Vermont:
+A few facts about how and why we transport animals into Vermont:

 - Local animals make up 80% of the animals we take in.

 - We always put Vermont animals first and regularly transport in animals from other shelters and rescues in VT.

 - No animal shelter in Vermont ever euthanizes animals due to lack of space.